 Traditional onboarding sessions can often feel overwhelming or monotonous, especially when new hires are expected to absorb a large amount of information in a short period.
 One way to make the onboarding process more engaging, interactive, and effective is by incorporating gamification.

 Gamified orientation sessions use elements of competition, rewards, and interactive learning to improve knowledge retention and make training more enjoyable.
 This approach is particularly useful for IT and security teams, where employees must quickly learn complex systems, compliance protocols, and security best practices.
-By turning training into a game-like experience, companies can enhance participation, reinforce key concepts, and accelerate time-to-productivity for new hires.
+By turning training into a game-like experience, companies can enhance participation, reinforce key concepts, and accelerate onboarding and time-to-productivity for new hires.

 Gamification works by tapping into intrinsic motivation, encouraging employees to complete tasks through points, rewards, and a sense of accomplishment.
 Instead of passively absorbing information, new hires become active participants in their learning journey.